thomasberge/restedwf/README.md

 Simple query parameters will be automatically parsed and URL decoded.
 They are available in the Map<String, dynamic> called query_parameters on the RestedRequest object.
 They are formatted as such: `https://www.yourmoviedb.com/movies?genre=action&year=1990`

+There is currently not support for Required Query Parameters.
+The endpoint will not yield bad request if query parameters that are not validated are sent, only when a key actually corresponds to the variable.

+For information on how to specify the parameters, look at the `URI/Path/Query Parameter validation` section further down in this document.

 ```dart
 get(RestedRequest request) {
   if(request.query_parameters['genre'] == 'action') {